Pineapple Cucumber Salad Recipe

 • Add salt and pepper to taste.

-• Refrigerate the salad for at least an hour or until ready to be served.
+• Chill the salad in the refrigerator for at least one hour, or until you are ready to serve it.

 Nutrition